 - Credit Courses

 - Courses that apply toward college and university degrees.
-See our credit Courses & Programs.
+See our credit Programs of Study.

 - What you earn upon graduating from college, such as an associate or bachelor’s degree.

 - Refers to the use of electronic technology in teaching and learning.
 Our eLearning courses are offered via the Internet and are distance learning courses where you receive more than one half of the instruction at a different location from that of your instructor.

 - Optional “fun” classes you take in high school and college to learn more about topics that interest you.
 Specific electives are not generally degree or certificate requirements.